Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

   </figcaption>
 </figure>

 Figure X shows the tradeoff between aggregate RMSE over \(v_x\) and \(v_y\) and on-device latency in the accuracy–latency multi objective run.
 The cloud of blue points indicates that the search explored a wide range of models, from very fast but inaccurate configurations to slower and more accurate ones.
-The red Pareto curve traces the nondominated set (i.e. the best possible trade-off trials).
+The red Pareto curve traces the non-dominated set (i.e. the best possible trade-off trials).
 Moving along this curve from left to right trades higher latency for lower error.
 The front drops steeply as latency increases from tens of milliseconds to roughly the 150–200 ms range, then flattens as latency approaches several hundred milliseconds.

 The vertical 200 ms line marks the real-time budget implied by the streaming configuration (see [Section 3.3](#33-nas-objective-search-space-and-training-procedure) for details).
 Several Pareto points lie to the left of this line with aggregate RMSE close to the global minimum, which shows that satisfying the real-time constraint is not restrictive for this dataset and search space.
 Slower models beyond the budget provide only modest additional accuracy gains compared to the best models that already meet the budget.
 In practice, this creates a clear knee in the accuracy–latency curve just before the real-time boundary where small movements past this region increase latency noticeably while improving error only slightly.
-Such knees on a Pareto front are often used as preferred compromise points in multi-objective decision making [Branke].
+Such knees on a Pareto front are often used as preferred compromise points in multi-objective decision making [CITE, Branke].
+Through this Pareto front plot, we can see that if we had kept the update rate at 10 Hz (100ms real time budget), the accuracy would have been much worse (~2x difference).
+See  [Section 3.2](#32-dataset-and-windowing-pipeline) for details on the change from 100 ms update rate to 200 ms update rate.

 ### **4.4.2 Hyperparameter Sensitivity for Latency-Oriented Search**